tsig-idr/navigator-tool/README.md

 Economic performance will consider the management of activities and take into account GHG emissions/removals, the use of fertilisers accounting, as well as all potential costs and revenues

+# Language

+The application is developed in English language, in the future multi-language support is foreseen.